catseye/The-Dossier/article/Lost Games.md

 There was a grid of numbers indicating planets and their populations(?) but I don't remember there being any spatial relationship between them.

+### Castle game on PET

+*   seen-on: Commodore PET

+I remember attending some kind of programming course on Commodore PET computers in the University of Winnipeg's computer lab, and seeing other students playing games on their computers.
+I'm probably forgetting most of these, but one stands out.
+It used the graphic characters to display something that looked like a castle, from above, with paths around the edge (as if walking along battlements?), and (I believe) using the spade card suite symbol to denote a guard.
+And you went along these battlements and fought the guards?
+Probably, but I don't remember that much of it.
+I only saw it that one time, so for all I know, it was written by the person who was playing it, and is completely unknown in the rest of the world, but that seems unlikely.

+There might have also been spellcasting in this, with the protagonist being some kind of wizard, but I might be conflating it with other games I saw at that time.

 ### Would you two like you join me on a fantasia?

 *   seen-on: Arcade